Luminoid/blog/source/_posts/Using-Static-Site-Generator-with-Github-Pages.md

 ## Using `gh-pages` branch
 Simply deploy website content on `gh-pages` branch and maintain code locally.
 ### Advantage
-This is the easiest way because some static site generators have build-in `deploy` command.
+This is the easiest way because many static site generators have build-in `deploy` command.
 Users would only need to setup the deployment configuration once and run `deploy` command every time after the modification.
 ### Disadvantage
 Only website content is under the version control.
 The code that generates the website content is maintained locally.
 <!--more-->